thomas-pegot/camera_web_server/README.md

 |`#define PHASE_DCT 1`|`#define PHASE_DCT 1` + manual changes|
 |Edges of objects are more detailed because we have all frequencies.|Horizontal line artifacts disappear.
 But loose edges details.|

-Interpretation: The process of returning moving object is done by differentating the background (DCT-sign DC only) from the current image (DCT-sign DC only).
+**Interpretation**: The process of returning moving object is done by differentating the background (DCT-sign DC only) from the current image (DCT-sign DC only).
 However since the background DC are the same values as the moving object, the differentiate would be 0 and therefore won't considerate as moving object.
 Atm I can't find any solution to fix this.

 ## Changes